sebschu/web-based-experiments/index.md

 _(all times are PST)_

 1. 9:00-10:30: **Introduction**
-  - General introduction
-  - How do experiments on Mechanical Turk and Prolific work?
-  - What kind of experiments can be run on Mechanical Turk and Prolific?
+  - How crowd-sourced experiments work?
+What kinds of experiments can be run online?
+  - Example study
   - Using GitHub for research projects
   - Preregistration and open science